P05AF

 What P05AF means

-Because brake pedal position data is used by multiple safety-related systems including traction control, stability control, and autonomous emergency braking, a low circuit fault may cause the module to disable or limit those features as a precautionary measure.
-The brake hydraulics are generally unaffected, so braking ability is preserved.
+Because brake pedal position data is used by multiple safety-related systems including traction control, stability control, transmission shift logic, and autonomous emergency braking, a low circuit fault may cause the module to disable or limit those features as a precaution.
+The brake hydraulics are generally unaffected, so stopping ability is preserved, though some vehicles may restrict powertrain performance.

-Diagnosis should confirm whether the low voltage condition is in the wiring or within the sensor itself.
-Disconnecting the sensor connector and observing whether the signal voltage rises to near reference level helps isolate the fault to the sensor versus the wiring.
-Reference voltage and ground integrity at the sensor connector should also be verified before any parts are replaced.
+Diagnosis should confirm whether the low voltage is in the wiring or within the sensor.
+Disconnecting the sensor connector and observing whether the signal voltage rises toward the reference level helps isolate the sensor from the wiring.
+Reference voltage and ground integrity at the sensor connector should be verified before any parts are replaced.

 Common causes